sawamur/combination_hash/README.md

 # CombinationHash

-The hash has same values associated with combination of arrayed parameters.
+The hash that retuns same value for a combination of arrayed parameters associated as a key

 ## Example